 A trespasser is defined as a person who enters the property of another party without the landowner’s permission.
 Landowners do not owe any duty of care to trespassers, except in some situations involving children.

-To succeed in a premises liability case, an injured person must typically be able to establish the following elements.
+To succeed in a premises liability case, a premises liability lawyer in the Atlanta area must typically be able to establish the following elements.
 The property must have contained a hazardous condition, the property owner must have known about or been reasonably expected to know about it, the property owner must have failed to remove or repair the hazardous condition or warn the visitor of its existence, and the hazardous condition must have caused the victim’s injuries.
-Forms of compensation that are commonly available in these claims include medical expenses, the costs of future treatment, lost income and earning capacity, and pain and suffering.Explore Your Options with a Premises Liability Lawyer in Atlanta
+Forms of compensation that are commonly available in these claims include medical expenses, the costs of future treatment, lost income and earning capacity, and pain and suffering.Explore Your Options with an Injury Lawyer in Atlanta